docker-archive/deploykit/README.md

     }
 }
 ```
-The Instance Plugin configuration specifies the use of the `instance-file` plugin (by name)
-and has some configuration like `Note`.

-The Flavor Plugin configuration says to use the `flavor-vanilla` plugin and has configurations like `UserData` and `Labels`
-to apply to each instance.

 Note that we specify the number of instances via the `Size` parameter in the `flavor-vanilla` plugin.
 It's possible
 that a specialized flavor plugin doesn't even accept a size for the group, but rather computes the optimal size based on